teesloane/banquo/README.md

 #### Grunt tasks

-- grunt watcher: Will start the watcher;
+- *grunt watcher*: Will start the watcher;
-- grunt staging: Will take care of the whole build of the `/staging` folder (this will be automaticaly done by the watcher, if running);
+- *grunt staging*: Will take care of the whole build of the `/staging` folder (this will be automaticaly done by the watcher, if running);
-- grunt release: Will take care of the whole build of the `/dist` folder.
+- *grunt release*: Will take care of the whole build of the `/dist` folder.